Geosynchronous/P6-Mobile-Portfolio/README.md

     }
   }
 ```
-- Alson note nomenclature changes, `dx` is declared in two seperate functions, so I will change the later to `newDx` for clarity purposes, and newwidth to newWidth array.
+- Also note nomenclature changes, `dx` is declared in two seperate functions, so I will change the later to `newDx` for clarity purposes.